Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Mathematical formulation

 \subsection{Monotonicity}

-Let us now discuss the monotonicity as well as the hemicontinuity properties of the linear and nonlinear operators, which plays a crucial role in the global solvability of the system \eqref{1}.
-Similar kind of analysis has been carried in \cite{MTM8,SSS}, etc also. \begin{definition}[\cite{VB}] Let $\X$ be a Banach space and let $\X'$ be its topological dual.
-An operator $\G:\mathrm{D}\rightarrow \X',$ $\mathrm{D}=\mathrm{D}(\G)\subset \X$ is said to be \emph{monotone} if
+Let us now discuss the monotonicity as well as the hemicontinuity properties of the linear and nonlinear operators, which plays a crucial role in the global solvability of the system \eqref{31}. \begin{definition}[\cite{VB}] Let $\X$ be a Banach space and let $\X'$ be its topological dual.
+An operator $\mathscr{H}:\mathrm{D}(\mathscr{H})\rightarrow \X',$ $\mathrm{D}(\mathscr{H})\subset \X$ is said to be \emph{monotone} if

-The operator $\G(\cdot)$ is said to be \emph{hemicontinuous}, if for all $x, y\in\X$ and $w\in\X',$ The operator $\G(\cdot)$ is called \emph{demicontinuous}, if for all $x\in\mathrm{D}$ and $y\in\X$, the functional $x \mapsto\langle \G(x), y\rangle$ is continuous, or in other words, $x_k\to x$ in $\X$ implies $\G(x_k)\xrightarrow{w}\G(x)$ in $\X'$.
+The operator $\mathscr{H}(\cdot)$ is said to be \emph{hemicontinuous}, if for all $x, y\in\X$ and $z\in\X',$ The operator $\mathscr{H}(\cdot)$ is called \emph{demicontinuous}, if for all $x\in\mathrm{D}(\mathscr{H})$ and $y\in\X$, the functional $x \mapsto\langle \mathscr{H}(x), y\rangle$ is continuous, or in other words, $x_k\to x$ in $\X$ implies $\mathscr{H}(x_k)\xrightarrow{w}\mathscr{H}(x)$ in $\X'$.
 Clearly demicontinuity implies hemicontinuity. \end{definition}

-\begin{lemma} Let $\u,\v\in\V_p\cap\wi\L^{r}$, for $p\geq 2$ and $r>4$.
+\begin{lemma} Let $\x,\y\in\V_p\cap\wi\L^{r}$, for $p\geq 2$ and $r>4$.
 Then, for the operator we have

-where That is, the operator $\G+\eta\mathrm{I}$ is a monotone operator from $\V_p$ to $\V_p'$.
+where That is, the operator $\mathscr{H}+\eta\mathrm{I}$ is a monotone operator from $\V_p$ to $\V_p'$.

-For $r=4$ with $2\beta\mu \geq 1$, the operator $\G(\cdot):\V_p\cap\widetilde{\L}^{4}\to \V_p'+\widetilde{\L}^{\frac{4}{3}}$ is globally monotone, that is, for all $\u,\v\in\V_p\cap\wi\L^4$, we have
+For $r=4$ with $2\beta\mu \geq 1$, the operator $\mathscr{H}(\cdot):\V_p\cap\widetilde{\L}^{4}\to \V_p'+\widetilde{\L}^{\frac{4}{3}}$ is globally monotone, that is, for all $\x,\y\in\V_p\cap\wi\L^4$, we have

-\end{lemma} \begin{proof} Let us estimate $-\mu \left<\mathcal{A}(\u)-\mathcal{A}(\v),\u-\v\right>$ using an integration by parts as
+\end{lemma} \begin{proof} Let us estimate $-\mu \left<\mathcal{A}(\x)-\mathcal{A}(\y),\x-\y\right>$ using an integration by parts as

 From \eqref{2.23}, we easily have